Bremelanotide: History

 Studies in the early 1960s showed that administration of α-MSH caused sexual arousal in rats, sparking interest in α-MSH.
 In the 1980s, scientists at University of Arizona began developing α-MSH and analogs as potential sunless tanning agents.
 They synthesized and tested several analogs, including peptides they subsequently named, melanotan-I and melanotan II.

-Very early in the process one of the scientists, Mac Hadley, who was conducting experiments on himself with the peptide melanotan II, injected himself with twice the dose he intended and experienced an eight-hour erection, along with nausea and vomiting.
+Very early in the process one of the scientists, Mac Hadley, was conducting self-experiments with melanotan II.
+He mistakenly injected himself with twice the intended dose and experienced an eight-hour erection, along with nausea and vomiting.

 To pursue the tanning agent, melanotan-I was licensed by Competitive Technologies, a technology transfer company operating on behalf of University of Arizona, to an Australian startup called Epitan, which changed its name to Clinuvel in 2006.

 To pursue the sexual dysfunction agent, melanotan II was licensed by Competitive Technologies to Palatin Technologies.
 Palatin ceased development of melanotan-II in 2000, and synthesized, patented, and began to develop bremelanotide, a likely metabolite of melanotan-II that differs from melanotan-II in that it has a hydroxyl group where melanotan-II has an amide.
 Competitive Technologies sued Palatin for breach of contract and to try to claim ownership of bremelanotide; the parties settled in 2008, with Palatin retaining rights to bremelanotide, returning rights to melanotan-II to Competitive Technologies, and paying $800,000.

 In August 2004, Palatin signed an agreement with King Pharmaceuticals to co-develop bremelanotide in the US and jointly license it outside the US; King paid Palatin $20M upfront.